JuledLikalla/Custom-Password-Cracking-Dictionary-/README.md

 # Custom-Password-Cracking-Dictionary
-This is the dictionary created for the Cyber Security Coursework
+This is the dictionary was created for the Cyber Security Coursework